twbt34483/Data-Preparation-And-Preprocessing/README.md

 📌 Task 5 – Data Preparation & Preprocessing in Excel
-🚀 Just completed my sixth Excel task as part of my Data Analytics training!
+🚀 Just completed my Excel task as part of my Data Analytics training!

 In this task, I worked on data preparation and preprocessing to ensure the dataset was clean, consistent, and ready for analysis.
 My work included: